kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 Unfortunately, that is not how creative efforts work.
 Creative work doesn't pay by the hour, it pays per a good market fit idea.
-And for every good idea there is usually a dozen of not so great ones.
+And for every good idea there are usually a dozen of not so great ones.
 Produced by exactly the same people.

 And I'm talking about pure product work here, not taking into the consideration all other organisational, logistic, compliance, and financial complexities